Icinga/icinga2-notification-alertops/README.md

 There is a `cpanminus` script (`cpanfile`) that contains a list of all Perl dependencies.
-Use the following command to check for missing CPAN modules and to install them:
+Use the following command to check for missing CPAN modules and to install them in one go:

     # cpanm --verbose --installdeps .